syncfusion-content/extension-docs/Extension/DocumentViewer-Extension/Visual-Studio-Code/getting-started.md

 ---
 layout: post
 title: Getting Started | Extension | Syncfusion
-description: Easily view and manage your documents within VSCode using our intuitive features.
+description: The Syncfusion Document Viewer extension enables you to easily view and manage your documents within VSCode using our intuitive features.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug
 ---

-## Open and Edit Files
+# Open and Edit Files

 **Open a File**: